tree-sitter/tree-sitter/docs/section-4-syntax-highlighting.md

 This document explains how the Tree-sitter syntax highlighting system works, using the command line interface.
 If you are using `tree-sitter-highlight` library (either from C or from Rust), all of these concepts are still applicable, but the configuration data is provided using in-memory objects, rather than files.

-**Note - If you are working on syntax highlighting in the [Atom](https://atom.io/) text editor, you should consult [the grammar-creation page](https://flight-manual.atom.io/hacking-atom/sections/creating-a-grammar/) of the Atom Flight Manual, *not* this document.
-Atom currently uses a different syntax highlighting system that is also based on Tree-sitter, but is older than the one described here.**

 ## Overview

 All of the files needed to highlight a given language are normally included in the same git repository as the Tree-sitter grammar for that language (for example, [`tree-sitter-javascript`](https://github.com/tree-sitter/tree-sitter-javascript), [`tree-sitter-ruby`](https://github.com/tree-sitter/tree-sitter-ruby)).
 In order to run syntax highlighting from the command-line, three types of files are needed: